cindy-zimmerman/temp/GuldLaw.md

 * Will make all the contracts for the other communities
 * Resolve disputes that might arise from two parties having disagreements from the resulting contracts
 * Will start on creating the contracts for the exchange
+* In the future, create law standards for contracts and arbitration
+* In the future create criteria needed to become a Guld lawyer